 Using Extracts in Baking

-Did you know that you can buy different flavors of extract like almond, lemon, rum, or amaretto?
-Walmart has a whole section dedicated to them, but you are likely find them in your local grocery store, too.
+Did you know you can buy different extract flavors like almond, lemon, rum, or amaretto?
+Walmart has a whole section dedicated to them, but you are likely to find them in your local grocery store, too.

-Using simple extracts is an easy (but amazing!) way to add variety to dishes you make, both baking and cooking.
+Using simple extracts is an easy (but amazing!) way to add variety to your dishes, both baking and cooking.
 It gives them a whole new flavor and makes these cranberry nut scones extra exciting.

 What Ingredients You Need for this Cranberry Cream Scones Recipe